Remedial Massage – Deep tissue therapeutic style of massage with our qualified diploma remedial massage therapists. Available selected regions.

-A remedial massage therapist is trained to not only diagnose what is causing the problem but also in treating it with massage.
+Our remedial therapists will not only diagnose what is causing the problem but will treat it with various remedial techniques.

-Remedial massage also uses a wide range of other techniques like deep tissue friction that warms and releases the muscles, relaxation massage strokes that soothe the muscles after the deep tissue work, and also stretching.
-The therapist may get the client to do follow up exercises and stretches at home to continue the work.
-Remedial therapists are qualified to deal with issues such as arthritis, tennis elbow, frozen shoulder, muscular injuries from sport, neck and back pain, headaches and whiplash.
+Remedial massage also uses a wide range of other techniques like deep tissue friction that warms and releases the muscle.
+They also use relaxation massage strokes that soothe the muscles after the deep tissue work and stretching.
+We may get you to do follow up exercises and stretches at home to continue the work.
+Our therapists are qualified to deal with issues such as arthritis, tennis elbow, frozen shoulder, muscular injuries from sport.
+We also help neck and back pain, headaches and whiplash.